Q-transmon-xmon/EDA-Q/README.md

 # Installation

-We provide an installment-free version in **Packages** that allows you to run the UI launcher without environment configuration.
+We provide an installment-free version in **Releases** that allows you to run the UI launcher without environment configuration.
 If you need to use code for your quantum chip design, please refer to the installation documentation below.

 ## installation method